England routed by Windies in first T20

 Different format, same story

-English cricket will have expected that a different format and opponent would bring a change in fortune.
+English cricket will have expected a different format and opponent to bring a change in fortune.
 Instead, the kind of helter-skelter batting implosion that was commonplace during the Ashes was repeated.

 Only Sam Billings, who made the journey to Barbados from Hobart after being drafted in for the fifth Test, is part of both squads, meaning England had five survivors from the team that was beaten in the semi-final of the T20 World Cup in November.
 Liam Livingstone was ruled out through illness and sorely missed.